HannahHealyQCA/1701QCA-Assessment2/index.md

 *https://makecode.microbit.org/_icVAyrb8P4Ao*

 This is an image of the attempt to add a touch sensor.
-However, the wires and microbit will obviously be neatly hidden in the final fabrication.
+However, the wires and microbit will obviously be neatly hidden in the final fabrication and I will be soldering the connections as I have the equipment at home.
 The speaker will project from a hole in the side of the room.

 ![Image](speaker4.jpg)